DigiScore/digiscore.github.io/pages/cards_rapid_prototyping.md

 - Communicate openly and transparently: listen as well as offer suggestions.
 Really listen.
 - Establish a clear organisational purpose: think "Asparagus not Bananas": Asparagus grow individual from a common root (rhizome), bananas grow in bunches.
 Try to avoid working collectively on a single activity, perhaps a better use of time and skills, creativity and ideas is to work concurrently on separate tasks that achieve an agreed goal.
 - Set concrete team goals: plan to work in small scrums, returning with updates regularly.
 [What is the Scrum method](https://aws.amazon.com/what-is/scrum/)
-- Promote ownership and accountability: think about a flat structure for organising your team
+- Promote ownership and accountability: think about a flat structure for organising your team.
+- Get involved.
+You will make a difference to the project.
 - Delegate tasks based on strengths: listen to the team, where are their strengths today?
 They change.
 - Promote efficiency, team cohesion, and reward ....  avoid micromanagement
 - Create a culture of ideas and innovation: act on ideas immediately, try to avoid suggesting counter-ideas.
 BODYSTORM not brainstorm.
 The true value of an idea is inside the doing.